andrezgz/slicedom/reference/Patterns-for-Managing-Source-Code-Branches.md

 Most organizations configure tools like Jenkins, Travis CI, Circle CI, Bamboo) to automatically build feature branches on commit - which, while useful, means they don't actually practice Continuous Integration.
 (A better name for them would be Continuous Build tools.)

-Because of this [Semantic Diffusion](https://martinfowler.com/bliki/SemanticDiffusion.html), some people started to use the term “Trunk-Based Development” instead of “Continuous Integration”.
-I prefer to use “Continuous Integration” because I think changing terminology rudely erases the contribution of the early Extreme Programming pioneers, in particular Kent Beck, who coined and clearly defined the practice of Continuous Integration in the 1990s.
+Because of this [Semantic Diffusion](https://martinfowler.com/bliki/SemanticDiffusion.html), some people started to use the term "Trunk-Based Development" instead of "Continuous Integration".
+I prefer to use "Continuous Integration" because I think changing terminology rudely erases the contribution of the early Extreme Programming pioneers, in particular Kent Beck, who coined and clearly defined the practice of Continuous Integration in the 1990s.

 ### INTEGRATION PATTERN: Continuous Integration

-Developers do mainline integration as soon as they have a healthy commit they can share, usually less than a day's work
+Developers do mainline integration as soon as they have a healthy commit they can share, usually less than a day's work.

 Feature branching implies a lower bound to the size of a change-set - you can't be smaller than a cohesive feature.